cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Shamir Secret Sharing {#dep-shamir}

-In Shamir secret sharing, a dealer distributes a secret `Scalar` `s` to `n` participants in such a way that any cooperating subset of `MIN_PARTICIPANTS` participants can recover the secret.
+In Shamir secret sharing, a dealer distributes a secret `Scalar` `s` to `n` participants in such a way that any cooperating subset of at least `MIN_PARTICIPANTS` participants can recover the secret.
 There are two basic steps in this scheme: (1) splitting a secret into multiple shares, and (2) combining shares to reveal the resulting secret.